TABLE OF CONTENTS

 Best temperature for veiled chameleons

-Provide heat for your chameleon with a couple of halogen heat bulbs placed above the basking branch.
+Generally speaking, the most effective way to provide heat for a veiled chameleon is with a couple of halogen flood heat bulbs placed above the basking branch.
 Halogen bulbs are the best way to imitate the warmth of sunlight indoors, and considered to be a superior form of reptile heating by experts.

 Best humidity levels for veiled chameleons

 Aim for 30-50% humidity during the day and 75-100% at night.
 Humidity should be measured via digital probe hygrometer, with the probe placed in the middle of the terrarium.

 Reptile humidifiers and foggers should only be used with distilled water and require frequent disinfecting to keep your reptile from getting sick.